Differentiating functional data: approximating derivative functions

 Details

-Note that, for some spline bases like "cr"
+Note that, for spline bases like "cr" or "tp" which are constrained to

-linearly, computing second derivatives will produce artefacts at the outer
+begin/end linearly, computing second derivatives will produce artefacts at

-limits of the functions' domain due to these boundary constraints.
-Basis
+the outer limits of the functions' domain due to these boundary constraints.

-does not have this problem for sufficiently high orders, but tends to
+Basis "bs" does not have this problem for sufficiently high orders (but

 Methods (by class)